What Is Agile Methodology

 Iteration planning requires collaborative efforts between customers and developers to initiate part of the release plan.
 During iterations, the customer defines and prioritizes the user stories while the developers estimate how much effort is required to develop each user story.
 The timeline is much shorter for iterations, taking only weeks instead of months.

 Task planning occurs after the iteration planning.
 Stories are broken down into a series of doable steps by the development team.
-Task lists are developed and posted in the project room so they are clearly visible to all party members.
+Task lists are developed and posted in the project room so they are visible to all party members.
 Common tools used during this planning session include post-it notes and whiteboards.
 Each developer volunteers to perform a task and assign an estimate to it.

 In pair programming, two developers work as a team on one programming task.
 One person is the Driver, the person who enters the code, while the second person is the navigator, the one who plans the next steps while fitting the code into the whole picture.

 One common complaint to pair programming is the waste of human resources to do the task.
 It should not take two people to do a job that can be done by one person.
-However, while the programming uses more man power, the final output justifies the expense.
-A recent study has found that pair programming uses 15% more effort but produces 15% less defects.
+However, while the programming uses more manpower, the final output justifies the expense.
+A recent study has found that pair programming uses 15% more effort but produces 15% fewer defects.
 While results may vary from case-to-case, developers often find that the reduction in errors is worth the extra resources used.

-Another benefit is that pairing is not required full time.
+Another benefit is that pairing is not required the full time.
 Teams can establish their own rules and schedules when deciding if it’s better to pair.

 During continuous integration, development teams input their code into the system several times throughout the day.
 A series of tests are run before the code is added to make sure it won’t damage other pre-existing tests or functions in the system.
 The developer must run all the test for the system first and fix any problems before integrating the other codes.
-The more often a code is integrated into the software, the quicker and easier it is to merge and spot errors.
+The more often code is integrated into the software, the quicker and easier it is to merge and spot errors.

 Retrospectives are meeting held at or near the end of a project.
 They give all parties involved a chance to look back and reflect on the work done during the process.
 The entire team looks at what went well, what did not, where improvements can be made and, most importantly, how they can take the lessons that they have learned and turn them into actionable change.